kantonian/kantonian/README.md

 #1 fan of Silver (pkmn) & Jin Kisaragi ♪ <br>
 I like: <strong>pokemon</strong>, blazblue, twewy, etc. <br>
 <br>
-I usually hang out in the 18+ area, safe area from time to time.
+I usually hang out in the 18+ area, safe area from time to time. <br>
 Feel tree to talk to me!!
-I like making friends
+I like making friends<br>
+I only ask to refrain if you self-proclaim as "problematic", <br>
+as I prefer to correlate my space as such.
 </p>
 <!--
 **ladyazul/ladyazul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.